joeybaker/wheelhouse-couch/README.md

   , host: 'localhost' // default
   , port: 5984 // default
   // also takes cradle options
-  , cache: true // disabled by default in development , raw: false // cradle default
+  , cache: false // disabled by default b/c cradle's cache doesn't play nicely if your app is hosted on multiple servers , raw: false // cradle default
   // additional advanced options
   , getId: function(model){ // used internally to get the DB id from the model. the default behavior follows: {{collectionName}}/{{UUID}}